ghodulik95/chromebook-nautilus-desktop/README.md

 - If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview).
 - Test that the window manage key captures a screenshot to clipboard.
 - Confirm tap-to-click, 2-finger tap right-click, and 2-finger natural scrolling works.
+- All set.
+Hoorah!

+### 6.12.
+Other desktop configurations to consider.

+1. Window snapping on screen edge *should* already be enabled, although I found it pretty difficult to activate without tap-to-click enabled via step 6.2.
+If for some reason it is not enabled, the setting is in Window Manager Tweaks > Accessibility.
+I think this requires display compositing, which should also be enabled, but if it is not, the setting is in Window Manager Tweaks > Compositor.
+	- You might want to enable Window snapping to other windows in Window Manager > Advanced.
+2. In Window Manager Tweaks > Compository, you can modify opacity of windows when they are moving or inactive.
+3. Since I didn't have a use case for the Window manager key (right of the fullscreen key), I mapped this to do a fullscreen screenshot to clipboard.
+If you'd prefer a different mapping, modify `~/.xbindkeysrc`.
+4. Touché has a lot more potential use for more complex swipe navigation.
+I only added rules for 3-finger swiping for back/forward/maximize/minimize and pinch-to-zoom.
+Modications can be made to `~/.config/touchegg/touchegg.conf`.

 <a name="project-file-overview"></a>
 ## 7. Project File Overview